Ethinyl estradiol and norelgestromin (Transdermal)

 If you suspect that you may have become pregnant, stop using ethinyl estradiol and norelgestromin immediately and check with your doctor.

 Do not use ethinyl estradiol and norelgestromin if you smoke cigarettes or if you are over 35 years of age.
-If you smoke while using birth control pills, you increase your risk of having a blood clot, heart attack, or stroke.
+If you smoke while using this birth control, you increase your risk of having a blood clot, heart attack, or stroke.
 Your risk is even higher if you are over age 35, if you have diabetes, high blood pressure, high cholesterol, or if you are overweight.
 Talk with your doctor about ways to stop smoking.
 Keep your diabetes under control.
-Ask your doctor about diet and exercise to control your weight and blood cholesterol level.
+Ask your doctor about the type of diet and exercise to control your weight and blood cholesterol level.

 You will be exposed to more estrogen if you use ethinyl estradiol and norelgestromin than if you use a typical birth control pill.
 Increased estrogen exposure may increase the risk of side effects.
 Talk to your doctor about this risk.